Nickanator892/RT-Timing-Program-React/README.md

 ## Components

-- Frontend - Handles user input and UI updates - Build using React, Vite, and Electron
+- Frontend - Handles user input and UI updates - Built using React, Vite, and Electron
 - Backend - Handles front end database requests using an API - Built using SQLite and Express

 ## Requirements

 - Database path json titled "db-config.json" with a variable called "dbPath"
+- Settings.json file to store users and pause reasons